webpack-contrib/webpack-command/README.md

 # webpack-command

-🔳 A proof-of-concept for a lightweight, modular, and opinionated webpack CLI.
+🔳 A lightweight, modular, and opinionated webpack CLI.

 For users coming from `webpack-cli`, please read about [the differences](#differences-with-webpack-cli) between this module and